What Causes CHARGE Syndrome?

 Ongoing Care

 As the care of children with CS improves, the goal is to provide the right treatment as early as possible.
-It can be overwhelming to think about all of the child’s needs at once.
-It can help to think of all the ways that day-to-day events can be used to build the child's skills.
-Families know their child best, and their priorities and goals should stay at the forefront of their child’s care.
+It can be overwhelming to think about all of an individual’s needs at once.
+It can help to think of all the ways that day-to-day events can be used to build the child’s skills.
+Reading and interacting with children with CS promotes development and learning with each interaction.